Return and risk of financial securities

 To see how the standard deviation is related to the variability of the returns on the asset, let us consider a second security whose possible returns are shown in the following table:

 Compare the returns on with the returns on .
-You will see that when things are good for asset , they are very good (16%), but when they are bad, they are very bad (–4%).
+You will see that when things are good for asset , they are very good (16%), but when they are bad, they are very bad indeed (–4%) and we make a loss.
 The expected return on , , or , is computed as:

 The expected return on asset is 6%, the same as for asset .
 On average, the two securities are expected to have the same return.
-However, asset looks riskier than asset , because it could generate larger profits but also losses.
+However, asset looks riskier than asset : asset could generate larger profits but it could also generate losses.
 What will the standard deviation for look like?
 Let us first compute the variance.
 We can use the following table:

 |0.20||16% – 6% = 10% = 0.10||0.01|